Njuraita/Customer-Churn-Prediction-/README.md

 #### As We Wrap up :tada:

 **Summarry**
-*This deep and detailed README file gives a step by step understaning and guide over a project titled Customer Churn Prediction.
+*This detailed README file gives a step by step understaning and guide over a project titled Customer Churn Prediction.
 It has project objective, hypothesis testing, analytical questions and instructions with snipets of the project highlighted.
 It goes an extra mile to give a glimpse of the deployment methods used in this project*

+*please note this README is uploaded after the project has been completed to capture details in the project and not before the project to show what was unticipated to be done*

+**The Author :blush:**
+Email: njerisharon06@gmail.com
+LinkedIn: www.linkedin.com/in/sharon-njeri-njuraita
+Article to this project: https://medium.com/@njerisharon06/customer-churn-prediction-project-ccb0267c475c

 **Acknowledgment**
 *lots of appreciation to my tutors at Azubi Africa COHORT 7, My fellow students in DAP7 for being resourceful throughout this journey.
 Special thanks to team Ireland; an amazing thought provoking and dedicated team to work with*